jdaw1/penrose_tiling/text/tsv.md

 1. The shading of the thins, as lines no markers.
 (In Excel shading in an abomination; this shading is therefore an abomination; the spill formula by which the plottable series are made therefore must be an abomination, and indeed is an abomination.
 Microsoft:&nbsp;[tut&nbsp;tut](https://feedbackportal.microsoft.com/feedback/idea/2cc833e2-d1fe-ef11-a4dd-7c1e52ead3c1).)

-2. Edges of all the rhombii, as lines no markers.
+2. Edges of all the rhombi, as lines no markers.

 3. The round centres of the closed non-pointy 5-paths, shown as markers no lines.